-LDR 5043 ORGANIZATIONAL SYSTEMS AND CULTURES (3 HRS.)
+LDR 5043 STRATEGIC LEADERSHIP AND DECISION MAKING (3 HRS.)

-This course will equip students to fully understand the complexities of organizational systems and cultures, the ways in which these forces manifest themselves, and the means by which leaders intentionally impact the shape that these forces take in their organizations.
+Leaders in business and non-profit organizations increasingly work across national borders and in multi-cultural environments.
+This course will equip students to fully understand the complexities of organizational systems and cultures, the ways in which these forces manifest themselves, and how leaders intentionally impact the shape that these forces take in their organizations.
 Students will explore the application of various organizational systems and cultures theories to case studies, as well as to their current professional settings.
-Additionally, students will research and critically analyze the comparative cultures of two organizations from the same industry.
-The findings related to this research will be presented in the form of an Executive Presentation and related written analysis report.
-Prerequisites: LDR 5003 and LDR 5023